 A great way to gather insights on your performance is to ask attendees to fill out a very short survey rating their experience of the workshop.
 This will also be a great way for you to learn how you can improve for next time.
 Simply send out a survey link to participants when the workshop is over and ask very, very nicely if they wouldn’t mind filling it in.

-If you’d like to learn more about how to run your own workshop, at AJ&Smart we’ve trained literally thousands of people in exactly that!
-Get started with our Lightning Decision Jam workshop and let the results of your next meeting speak for themsleves!
+If you’d like to learn more about how to run your own workshop, at AJ&Smart we’ve trained literally thousands of people in exactly that.
+Take a look at the courses we offer and get in touch to find out more.
+We look forward to helping you boost your career!